NESCent/hip_hack_howto/manuscript.md

       *  Criteria for Choosing Participants
       *  Process for Choosing Participants
     *  Pre-hackathon Engagement
-  *  During the Hackathon
+  *  The Hackathon
     *  Day 1
-    *  Days 2 to end
+    *  Intermediate Days
     *  Last Day
   *  Post-Hackathon Wrap-Up
 *  Results and Discussion
   *  Challenges of building a leadership team
-  *  Growing community
+  *  Growing the community
     *  Make people feel welcome; encourage people
-  *  Diversifying community
+    *  Diversifying the community
   *  Technology awareness and knowledge exchange
   *  Achieving tangible working products
   *  Controlling Scope to Balance Flexibility and Specificity
   *  Remote participation in hackathons
-  *  Allowing hard targets to be tackled
+  *  Allowing hard targets to be tackled (???)
   *  Using face-to-face time productively
   *  Data we wish we had collected
 *  Conclusions